microsoft/rushjs.io-website/pages/maintainer/deploying.md

 ## Handling links

 The **common/deploy** subtree will have symbolic links created by `rush install`.
-For example, if you are using the PNPM package manager, then **common/deploy/apps/app1/node_modules/ext-lib7** may be a symlink to a folder under the **common/deploy/common/temp/node_modules/.pnpm/...** path.
+For example, if you are using the pnpm package manager, then **common/deploy/apps/app1/node_modules/ext-lib7** may be a symlink to a folder under the **common/deploy/common/temp/node_modules/.pnpm/...** path.
 Correctly replicating these links can be problematic for upload tools such as `tar` or `ftp`.